NOAA-GFDL/ESM4/README.md

 ## Model running
-A work directory needed for running the model can be obtained from
+A work directory needed for running the model can be obtained from ftp://data1.gfdl.noaa.gov/users/ESM4/ESM4Documentation/GFDL-ESM4/inputData/ESM4_rundir.tar.gz

 The directory contains input.nml as the namelist, various input tables needed for running the model, and model input files in a folder called INPUT/.
 There is also a directory named RESTART/ that should be empty at the beginning of each run.

-There is a skeleton of a run script names [run/ESM4_run.sh](https://github.com/NOAA-GFDL/ESM4/blob/master/run/ESM4_run.sh).
+There is a skeleton of a run script named [run/ESM4_run.sh](https://github.com/NOAA-GFDL/ESM4/blob/master/run/ESM4_run.sh).
 You must update this script to run the model.
 Include a path to the work directory and the executable.
 You should also update the program you need to run the model on your system.
 The default for this script is `srun`.